Who doesn’t love having their picture taken?

 • Short sleeves are always a fashion faux-pas :-) .
 You may have arms like an champion athlete but the picture will be out-of-season for at least half of the year.
 Plus, it’s important to keep the focus on the face and not the arms.

 • A plain, neutral background should be the first choice.
-If employees are each photographed on different dates or locations by different photographers, a plain, neutral background is easy to match by any photographer.
+If employees are each photographed on different dates or locations by different photographers, a plain, neutral background is easy to replicate by any photographer.
 This will give all the portraits a consistent look.
-This type of background will never go out of style, will convert perfectly for black-and-white use, will blend with any colour of web or printed page, and can be easier to drop out, if required.
+This type of background will never go out of style, will convert perfectly for black-and-white use, will blend with any colour of web or printed page, and can be easier to cut out, if required.

 • A smile is absolutely necessary.
 It really is.
 Not a huge toothy grin but an expression that shows you’re approachable, friendly and positive.
 Even the worst, over-spending, caught-with-his-pants-down politician smiles on their re-election signs because they know it will help win public opinion.
 The secret is smiling with your eyes.